shekhs/Eye-for-the-Blind-Image-to-Speech/README.md

 **Model Evaluation**: Evaluate the models using **greedy search** and **[BLEU score](https://cloud.google.com/translate/automl/docs/evaluate#:~:text=BLEU%20(BiLingual%20Evaluation%20Understudy)%20is,of%20high%20quality%20reference%20translations.)**.

 ## Steps
  - Download the Flickr8k dataset.
 This will contain a captions file and an Images folder.
+0
+ - Unzip the contents in root directory.
      - Place in Images folder in root directory.
      - Captions file should be placed in root directory as well.
+ - Run the notebook after installing all dependencies.